 - kosher or sea salt

 - freshly ground black pepper

 - 1/2 cup parmesan cheese, freshly grated (1 1/2 ounce)

-In a stock pot or dutch oven of at least 8 quart capacity, heat the butter and oil over medium heat.
-Add garlic and onion; sauté for about 3 minutes.
-Once translucent, add celery, carrot and parsley.
+In a stock pot or dutch oven of at least 8-quart capacity, heat the butter and oil over medium heat.
+Add the garlic and onion; sauté for about 3 minutes.
+Once translucent, add the celery, carrot, and parsley.
 Cover and cook for about 10 minutes.
 Lightly season with salt and pepper.

 While soup is simmering, cook the cheese tortellini until al dente according to package directions.
 Do not add salt to the water.
 When finished, set aside.

 Add fresh baby spinach to soup.
 Stir to combine.
 Simmer for additional 10 minutes.
 Remove bay leaves and optional cheese rind.
 If necessary, season to taste with additional salt and pepper.
 Place generous amount of tortellini in bottom of bowl, cover with hot soup and top off with freshly grated parmesan cheese.

 NOTE: Allow soup to cool down in the pot before adding the remaining tortellini.